Download This Sample

 Yom Kippur Worksheets

-This is a fantastic bundle which includes everything you need to know about Yom Kippur across 23 in-depth pages.
+This is a fantastic bundle that includes everything you need to know about Yom Kippur across 23 in-depth pages.
 These are ready-to-use Yom Kippur worksheets that are perfect for teaching students about the Yom Kippur which is the holiest of Jewish holidays observed ten days after Rosh Hashanah until the end of High Holy Days in the Jewish calendar.
 Also known as the Day of Atonement, it is the time of the year to ask for forgiveness and make amends.

 Complete List Of Included Worksheets